stefanDeveloper/heiDGAF/docs/pipeline.rst

 It consumes batches on the topic ``inspect``, usually produced by the ``Prefilter``.
 For a new batch, it derives the timestamps ``begin_timestamp`` and ``end_timestamp``.
 Based on time type (e.g. ``s``, ``ms``) and time range (e.g. ``5``) the sliding non-overlapping window is created.
-For univariate time-series, it counts the number of occurances, whereas for multivariate, it considers the packet size. :cite:`schuppen_fanci_2018`
+For univariate time-series, it counts the number of occurances, whereas for multivariate, it considers the number of occurances and packet size. :cite:`schuppen_fanci_2018`

-.. note:: TODO Add mathematical explanation.

-:math:`y = x`

 An anomaly is noted when it is greater than a ``score_threshold``.
 In addition, we support a relative anomaly threshold.
-So, if the anomaly threshold is ``0.01``, it sends anomalies for further detection, if the amount of anomlies divided by the total amount of requests in the batch is greater.
+So, if the anomaly threshold is ``0.01``, it sends anomalies for further detection, if the amount of anomlies divided by the total amount of requests in the batch is greater than ``0.01``.

 Configuration
 -------------

 All StreamAD models are supported.
 This includes univariate, multivariate, and ensemble methods.
-In case special arguments are desired for your environment, the ``model_args`` as a dictionary can be passed for each model.
+In case special arguments are desired for your environment, the ``model_args`` as a dictionary ``dict`` can be passed for each model.

 Univariate models in `streamad.model`: